 Life isn't fair.
 If it were, teenagers -- who are already coping with the many perplexing changes that are the hallmark of adolescence -- wouldn't have to deal with acne on top of everything else.
-Yet 85 percent of all teens -- more than 20 million nationwide -- have some type of acne.
-And its effects can be devastating.

 "There is no single condition which causes more psychic trauma…more general insecurity and feelings of inferiority and greater psychic suffering than does acne vulgaris," says an article coauthored by noted dermatologist Marion Sulzberger.
 Though the words were written in 1948, they ring just as true today.